Chouffy/python_libratone_zipp/README.md

 ## Roadmap

+Currently trying to understand the communication between the Libratone Android app and the speaker.

 ### Module improvement

 * [ ] Clean text variables, declare variable on top instead of using text like "play"